Culloden Battlefield Visitor Centre, Scotland's Past And Future

-Charles Edward Stuart, is a name not often recognized here in America; but if you possess Scottish blood however, or an affinity for Scottish history, then you most likely know of the Bonnie Prince Charlie.
+Charles Edward Stuart is a name not often recognized here in America; but if you possess Scottish blood, however, or an affinity for Scottish history, then you most likely know of the Bonnie Prince Charlie and his infamous Battle for Culloden.

 Scotland has a very long history of antagonism between Catholic and Protestants, there are thousands of graves throughout Scotland and England as a result of that hatred.
 As a side note, we as the human race seem to not have learned from our mistakes of the past.
 We still fight these terrible wars, resulting in THOUSANDS of deaths and refugees…..then eventually mass graves like the one that Prince Charles led many of the Scottish Clans to.